 So why the sudden change now?
 For one, I overall liked the way my hands looked.
 I had grown woman hands and it completed the look of my hand with my wedding ring.
-Secondly, after two weeks with the silk wraps I was able to overcome the feeling that comes along with having nails.
+Secondly, after two weeks with the silk wraps, I was able to overcome the feeling that comes along with having nails.
 It’s a weightiness and the ability to feel the nail on the tips of my fingers.
 It’s this feeling (along with that nervous inner voice) which causes me to peel and clip my nails.
 But because I had spent money to get my nails done I was less inclined to pick at them, although I did Google ‘how to remove silk wraps’.

-But I stayed the course and kept them for a full two weeks and removed them as I saw it was time to let them go.
+But I stayed the course and kept them for a full two weeks, and removed them as I saw it was time to let them go.
 Now the true test would begin.
-Besides mani’s, what other ways could I keep my nail biting tick at bay?
+Besides mani’s, what other ways could I keep my nail-biting tick at bay?

 Paint my nails

 The first thing I did after removing the tips was file my nails and paint them.
 I used Sally Hansen Diamond Strength Hardner (cause that’s all I had), and they looked good.
 But something was missing.
 So I decided to shop for some nail color.
-It’s fall so I chose Revlon Colorstay Gel Envy in two shades: Blackjack and Queen of Hearts and after a couple of applications my nails looked fantastic!
+It’s fall so I chose Revlon Colorstay Gel Envy in two shades: Blackjack and Queen of Hearts and after a couple of applications, my nails looked fantastic!
 It’s amazing how much growth one can get over 14 days.

-With them freshly painted I knew I didn’t wanna do anything to fuck them up.
+With my nails freshly painted I knew I didn’t wanna do anything to fuck them up.
 So I became more mindful of the activities I was doing so I wouldn’t chip them.
 I had the urge to pick at them but how shiny and healthy my hands looked kept me from getting my clippers.